gnosis/cow-token/README.md

 #### Test deployment

 A script that can be used to create a live test deployment of the token contract on the supported networks.
-It generates private keys for each user participating in the auctions based on a mnemonic parameter.
-Any valid combination of claims can be found among the generated addresses.
+It generates claims based on an input CSV file.
+See the [example section](#example-csv-file-with-claims) for how to generate a valid CSV file.

 The script also deploys all administration Gnosis Safe, for example the DAOs and the funds targets.
 By default, they will be owned by the deployer address.